-Resources are transferred to or from the individual's spouse.
-Effective October 1, 1989, a transfer of assets from a community spouse to another individual will result in a penalty charged to the institutionalized spouse.
+- Resources are transferred to or from the individual's spouse.
+Effective October 1, 1989, a transfer of assets from a community spouse to another individual will result in a penalty charged to the institutionalized spouse. - Resources are transferred to the institutionalized individual's child who is disabled or blind. - Satisfactory evidence is presented to show that the individual intended to dispose of the resource(s) either at fair market value or for other valuable consideration, or, that resource(s) were transferred exclusively for a purpose other than to qualify for Medicaid. - Denial of eligibility would result in undue hardship.